INSTANT VIEW-Analyst reaction after Russian forces invade Ukraine | Headlines

 "Oil inventories are already staggeringly low and Russia is such a major producer any sanctions that threaten supply would be hugely damaging.
 From an FX perspective, why the euro isn't a lot lower is a mystery.
 It should be."
 DAN WANG, CHIEF ECONOMIST, HANG SENG BANK (CHINA), SHANGHAI

 "A war will trigger a food and energy crisis.
 Emerging-market countries, especially Turkey, Egypt and Lebanon, are highly dependent on wheat produced in Russia and Ukraine.
-These countries are fighting high inflation.
-A war will deepen the crisis.
-The poor are the biggest victims.
+These countries are fighting high inflation...
 "But the war has limited impact on global trade, because apart from oil and natural gas, Russia doesn't have supply chains that can impact the world, which is different from China."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)